fbpx

 Rosa’s time at Clark Atlanta came with challenges.
 Being away from home for the first time was a culture shock, and navigating a new environment was difficult, but the rigorous academic foundation she had at East helped her persevere.
 “There were moments where I wasn’t sure I could make it,” Rosa admits, “but everything I learned back in Madison—especially managing my time between academics and basketball—helped me push through.”
 She also thrived in Clark Atlanta’s Honors Program, where the higher academic expectations pushed her to develop discipline and resilience.
 “The Honors Program was intense, but it taught me how to push my limits and rise to challenges.”

 After earning her degree in education, Rosa faced another hurdle—the job market.
-When the COVID-19 pandemic hit, teaching positions in the Atlanta area became scarce, making it difficult to find work.
+Following the 2008 economic recession, teaching positions in the Atlanta area became scarce, making it difficult to find work.
 This led Rosa to return to Madison, where opportunities in the school district allowed her to begin her career in education and make an impact on the community that raised her.

 For the past 16 years, Rosa has worked within the Madison Metropolitan School District, where she spent a decade as a classroom teacher before transitioning to her current role as a New Educator Mentor.
 In this position, she supports new teachers across multiple schools, allowing her to stay connected with students and educators alike.